• Santé et bien-être

 Orange juice and gastroenteritis: good or bad idea?

-When you get gastroenteritis, you often wonder what you can and can't drink.
-This is the case with orange juice, which is a widely consumed beverage but whose effects aren't necessarily very good for your body.
-In this article, we'll see if it's a good idea to drink orange juice when you have gastroenteritis!
+When you catch gastroenteritis, you often wonder what you can or cannot drink.
+This is the case with orange juice, which is a very popular drink but whose effects are not necessarily very good for your body.
+In this article, we will see if it's a good idea to drink orange juice when you have a stomach bug!

 1. Gastroenteritis and hydration: best practices

-During a bout of gastroenteritis, we lose a large amount of water and minerals, including sodium, potassium, calcium, and magnesium.
-This is mainly due to vomiting and bowel movements.
-This can cause dehydration , which can lead to various symptoms such as fatigue, dizziness, and poor body function.
-Staying hydrated is therefore essential to maintaining our cognitive and nervous functions in the best possible shape.
+During a period of gastroenteritis, we lose a very large quantity of water and minerals, including sodium, potassium, calcium, and magnesium.
+This is mainly due to vomiting and diarrhea.
+This will cause dehydration which will lead to various symptoms such as fatigue, dizziness, and impaired body function.
+Hydration is therefore essential to maintain our cognitive and nervous functions in the best possible condition.

 1.2 What are the signs of dehydration to watch for?

-If you're dehydrated, your body will let you know through several signs, which you should watch for: thirst is the main one, but there may also be headaches, decreased urination, or fatigue.
-In this case, it's important to drink small sips at regular intervals to rehydrate.
+If you are dehydrated, your body will let you know through several signs that should be monitored: thirst is the main one, but there may also be headaches, reduced urine output, or fatigue.
+In this case, it is important to drink small sips at regular intervals to rehydrate yourself.

 1.3 What to drink to relieve gastroenteritis?

-To relieve gastroenteritis, you'll need a drink that optimally rehydrates you.
-For infants and young children, oral rehydration solutions (ORS) are the best option, as they contain an optimized blend of sodium, glucose, and other electrolytes to promote water absorption.
-For adults, an effective alternative is electrolyte drinks containing moderate amounts of sodium and glucose, which promote rehydration without causing excessive osmotic effects.
+To relieve gastroenteritis, you'll need a drink that rehydrates you best.
+For infants and young children, oral rehydration solutions (ORS) are the best option, as they contain an optimized mixture of sodium, glucose, and other electrolytes that promote water absorption by the body.
+For adults, an effective alternative is the use of electrolyte drinks containing moderate amounts of sodium and glucose, which promotes rehydration without causing excessive osmotic effects.
 These drinks are balanced in electrolytes and will therefore help compensate for losses due to the illness.

-It's also possible to drink homemade preparations, such as salted broth or herbal teas.
+It is also possible to drink homemade preparations, such as salted broth or herbal teas.
 Broth is very rich in water, which is the main ingredient for hydration, but also in salt and potassium, which restore minerals.
-Herbal teas, on the other hand, can soothe your digestive system, thanks to the various herbs included in the drinks.
+Herbal teas, on the other hand, can soothe your digestive system with various plants included in the drinks.

 2. Is orange juice recommended for gastroenteritis?

-When suffering from diarrhea, it is recommended to drink and consume neutral foods, meaning they are neither acidic nor basic.
-However, orange juice is relatively acidic, which can cause irritation of the intestinal wall and therefore worsen diarrhea.
-In addition to acidity, its relatively high osmolarity promotes the secretion of water in the intestine, which can aggravate diarrhea instead of alleviating it.
+When you have diarrhea, it is recommended to drink and consume neutral foods, meaning neither acidic nor basic.
+However, orange juice is relatively acidic, which could cause irritation of the intestinal wall and thus worsen diarrhea.
+In addition to its acidity, its relatively high osmolarity promotes water secretion into the intestine, which can aggravate diarrhea instead of alleviating it.

-For vomiting, the problem is the same as for diarrhea: the acidity is not suitable for the body and risks aggravating nausea.
+For vomiting, the problem is the same as for diarrhea; acidity is not suitable for the body and risks aggravating nausea.

 A possible alternative is diluted apple juice.
-This juice is sweeter, and diluting it with water reduces its osmotic effect and digestive impact, making it more suitable for a weakened digestive system.
+This juice is milder, and by diluting it with water, its osmotic effect and digestive impact are reduced, making it more suitable for a weakened digestive system.

-2.3 Which fruit juices should you choose in case of gastroenteritis?
+2.3 Which fruit juices to choose in case of gastroenteritis?

-If you really want to drink fruit juice, it's best to opt for apple juice diluted with water, as it doesn't contain much fiber.
-Blueberry juice is also a good option, as it has proven anti-diarrheal properties and can reduce bowel movements.
-Finally, coconut water is very rich in electrolytes, making it an excellent drink to rehydrate after significant water loss.
+If you really want to drink fruit juice, it would be better to opt for diluted apple juice because it does not contain much fiber.
+Blueberry juice is also an interesting option, as it has proven anti-diarrheal properties and can reduce stool frequency.
+Finally, coconut water is very rich in electrolytes and is therefore an excellent drink for hydration after significant water loss.

-3. What to eat and drink to recover after a stomach flu?
+3. What to eat and drink to recover after gastroenteritis?

 3.1 Foods to favor

-After a stomach flu, it's recommended to eat relatively neutral foods, such as rice, potatoes, and carrots, as they're easy to digest.
-These foods contain simple carbohydrates that provide energy while being well tolerated by the digestive system.
-Cooked bananas and apples also help regulate bowel movements.
-Also, don't hesitate to drink soups; they hydrate you as well as nourish you.
+After gastroenteritis, it is advisable to eat relatively bland foods, such as rice, potatoes, and carrots, as they are easy to digest.
+These foods contain simple carbohydrates that provide energy while being well-tolerated by the digestive system.
+Bananas and cooked apples also help regulate transit.
+Don't hesitate to drink soups; they hydrate you in addition to providing nutrients.

 3.2 Foods and drinks to avoid

-Conversely, avoid anything acidic, fatty, and sugary, especially sodas, dairy products, and sweets.
-Consuming these can aggravate digestive problems and cause bloating.
+Conversely, you should avoid anything acidic, fatty, and sugary, especially sodas, dairy products, and sweets.
+Their consumption can worsen digestive problems and cause bloating.

 Coffee is also a bad idea!
-Caffeine is an intestinal stimulant that can speed up transit and gastric emptying, thus worsening diarrhea and increasing the risk of dehydration.
+Indeed, caffeine is an intestinal stimulant that can accelerate transit and gastric emptying, thus worsening diarrhea and increasing the risk of dehydration.

 Day 1: